Article Collection

 In a word, OpenStreetMap aims to have a record of every feature on the planet.

-The project does not expect contributions to be perfect – it fully accepts an iterative approach where every new contributor interested in parts of the map will improve data, if or when they are able.
+The project does not expect contributions to be perfect – it fully accepts an iterative approach where every new contributor interested in parts of the map will improve map data if needed.

 Finally, OSM does not restrict or prescribe usage in any way.
 Users can focus on whatever aspects they find important.
 For example, hiking, skiing, and cycling routes have always been very well represented in OSM.
-Sometimes it was even enough to just add routes and use a customized stylesheet to emphasize certain elements on the map.
+To get a usable custom map sometimes it even enough to just add (or verify) your routes on the OSM map and use a customized stylesheet to emphasize desired elements over the rest.

 The standard data interchange format for OSM is XML.
 Users are not required to view or edit XML because applications abstract those parts behind GUI options and features, but being familiar with the format is helpful for understanding OSM and using the OSM API.
 In parallel, availability of JSON in tools has been increasing, helped by standardizations such as GeoJSON.